katewang1/Employee_Attrition_Analysis/README.md

 ### Logistic Regression Model

 The purpose of the model was to predict whether an employee will stay or leave their current job.
 The model predicted at 75.47% accuracy.
-The classification report is below.
+The classification report is below:

 ![](resources/logReg_classificationReport.png)

 ### Random Forest

-we used this model both because it is good for binary classification as well as the fact that it could determine feature importance which we weould use in the exploratory analysis. it ended up with an 84% accuracy but due to the high number of false negatives we did not end up using this model.
+We used this model because it is good for binary classification, and for it's ability to determine feature importance, which we planned to use to guide our exploratory analysis.
+It ended up with an 84% accuracy, but due to the high number of false negatives, we did not end up using this model.
-The classification report, confusion matrix and feture importance can be seen below.
+The classification report, confusion matrix and feature importance can be seen below:

 <img width="474" alt="Screen Shot 2022-06-08 at 9 22 45 PM" src="https://user-images.githubusercontent.com/39388246/172763604-93cce0e3-6191-4861-a8d3-ddfd470ceed9.png">